-If you’re planning to take one of our wildlife-intense Spitsbergen voyages, you’ll find yourself in Longyearbyen, Svalbard before embarkation on your trip.
-Longyearbyen is the largest settlement in Svalbard, Norway, and is considered the world’s northernmost town.
+If you're planning to visit the realm of the polar bear on one of our wildlife-intense Spitsbergen voyages, you'll find yourself in Longyearbyen before embarking on your trip.
+The largest settlement in Svalbard, Norway, Longyearbyen is considered the world's northernmost town.
 Award-winning travel blogger Jennifer Dombrowski of jdombstravels.com shares her tips on the best ways to spend 24 hours in Longyearbyen, Svalbard.

 The best way to get acquainted with Longyearbyen and its surroundings is to take a Maxi Taxi tour!
 Not only will you get a fantastic local guide full of fun facts, but you can safely venture far beyond Svalbard's famed polar bear sign.
 There are stellar views over the Adventfjorden from high up at the mines and you might even get a piece of coal to take home.